kabelo-prog/Vistech-web/README.md

-web notes
+WEB NOTES!!!!!
-don not use the style.css file all styling should be done within the html file
+do not use the style.css file all styling should be done within the html file